Top 5 Ways to Dispose of Computers in New Jersey

-Businesses, manufacturers, non-profits, charities, libraries, educational facilities, organizations, consumers, and government agencies in NJ have a variety of choices when it comes to disposing of computers and other electronics.
+Businesses, manufacturers, non-profits, charities, libraries, educational facilities, organizations, consumers, and government agencies have a variety of choices when it comes time to dispose of computers in New Jersey.
 In some instances, the amount of equipment, the age, the equipment type, and the level of data security required will determine who to contact.

 New Jersey has one of the most restrictive computer recycling regulations in the US.
 The NJ DEP along with 7 other state environmental regulatory agencies have classified discarded computer equipment as a “Universal Waste”, which has regulated waste disposal handling requirements.
 Under these handling guidelines, only properly registered “Universal Waste Destination Facilities” are permitted to process (recycle) a universal waste.
 The NJ DEP identifies NJ based computer recycling destination facilities as Class D Universal Waste Consumer Electronics permitted facilities.
 Class D facilities are authorized to recycle computers as required under the 2011 enacted NJ E-waste law.
 Only a NJ Class D licensed facility can issue a regulatory valid computer recycling environmental compliance certificate.